Are You on Your Mobile Phone? Click here for 2800+ mobile optimized, self help and self growth articles.

 Divorce may be the answer for you when:

-• You are married to a drinking alcoholic, a drug addict or a compulsive gambler who has no intention of healing.
+• You are married to a drinking alcoholic, a drug addict or a compulsive gambler.

-• You are married to a physically or emotionally abusive person who has no intention of healing.
+• You are married to a physically or emotionally abusive person.
+When this is the case, leave a soon as you can.

-• You are married to a sex addict who constantly demands sex from you, and/or who has multiple affairs, and who has no intention to heal.
+• You are married to a sex addict who constantly demands sex from you, and/or who has multiple affairs.

-• You are married to someone who refuses to carry his or her own weight and is draining you financially, and is unwilling to do the inner work necessary to heal.
+• You are married to someone who refuses to carry his or her own weight and is draining you financially.

-• You are married to someone with a severe personally disorder, such as Narcissistic Personality Disorder or Borderline Personality Disorder, and is not motivated to heal.
+• You are married to someone with a severe personally disorder, such as Narcissistic Personality Disorder or Borderline Personality Disorder, or who is a sociopath.
+When this is the case, leave a soon as you can.

 • You want an emotionally connected and intimate relationship and you are married to someone who has no interest in a deeper emotional connection, and no desire to work on the relationship.
 You are very lonely in the relationship.